 I’d describe Tsukiji Outer Market as a theme park of food as it’s a very entertaining place to explore and enjoy delicious food.
 Just walking down the neighbourhood is a wonderful entertainment as you may find many interesting products.
 On top of that, Tsukiji is really recommended to explore with a guided tour.

 If you are wondering if the tour was worth, my answer is absolutely yes!

 Some of you may hesitate to spend money on guided tour and think you can reasonably enjoy the place after researching online and guide books, but it would not be the same!
 I have been to Tsukiji Fish Market in past, but through the tour I felt like it was my first time visiting there.
 I realised I had missed out many things, and my knowledge about Tsukiji was not good enough to enjoy the market fully.
 This time, I had a whole new Tsukiji experience with the Tokyo FooDrink tour and it was really awesome!

 Huge thanks to our tour guide Kazu who showed us around Tsukiji in depth, taking us to many places that we would not find by ourselves nor on guidebooks.
 Not only guiding the streets of Tsukiji, but he also explained us many things about Japanese food culture.
 I have enjoyed every minute of the tour, and would love to recommend it to anyone who is interested in Japanese food or simply to have a good time!

-The price of the tour is 9,000 yen including food.
-I think it’s pretty bargain for the amount of food you eat and the experience you’ll have on the tour is totally priceless.
+The price includes all the food that you try during the tour, which I think it’s pretty bargain for the amount of food.
+Moreover, the experience you’ll have on the tour is totally priceless.